-Hormone replacement therapy for transgender or gender variant individuals, also sometimes called cross-sex hormone therapy, is a form of hormone therapy in which sex hormones and other hormonal medications are administered to transgender, or gender variant individuals, for the purpose of more closely aligning their secondary sexual characteristics with their gender identity.
-These hormones vary based on whether the aim of treatment is feminisation or masculinisation.
+Hormone therapy for transgender or gender variant individuals, also known as cross-sex hormone therapy, is a form of hormone therapy in which sex hormones and other hormonal medications are administered for the purpose of closely aligning one’s gender expression with one’s gender identity.

-Hormone therapy must be prescribed on an individualised basis depending on a patient’s goals, the risk/benefit ratio of medication, consideration of other medical conditions and social and economic issues.
-Hormone therapy can provide significant comfort to patients who do not wish to make a social gender role transition or undergo surgery or who are unable to do so.
+Hormone therapy at LTC is prescribed on an individualised basis depending on a patient’s goals, the risk/benefit ratio of medication, consideration of other medical conditions and social and economic issues.

 Frequently Asked Questions